 We also act in line with our statutory duty under the 'Baker Clause', to be impartial and not show bias towards any route, be that academic or technical.
 This is included in our Provider Access Policy Statement which shows that Castle Mead Academy encourages and supports provider access and education to enable scholars in years 7-11 to explore academic and technical/apprenticeship routes that are available to them as part of a holistic careers programme enabling all our scholars to make an informed choice about their post 16 provision.
+This is also measured termly using the Compass+ evaluation.
 Castle Mead Academy proactively seeks to build relationships with sixth form schools, colleges, apprenticeship providers, universities, and employers as we plan our careers programme.
-We provide activities throughout the school year to ensure all our scholars have access to the most current and up to date careers information at key transition points and that providers have multiple opportunities to speak to scholars and their families to offer information on vocational, technical and apprenticeship qualifications and pathways.
+We provide activities throughout the school year to ensure all our scholars have access to the most current and up to date careers information at key transition points and that providers have multiple opportunities to speak to scholars and their families to offer information on academic, vocational, technical and apprenticeship qualifications and pathways.